MihribanEvren/react-parallax-effect/README.md

-## 🌟 Parallax Effect with React, Tailwind CSS, and Framer Motion
+## 🌟 Parallax Effect with React, Tailwind, and Framer Motion

-A simple and elegant parallax effect created using React, Tailwind CSS, and Framer Motion.
+A simple and elegant parallax effect created using React, Tailwind, and Framer Motion.
 This project demonstrates how to build modern, interactive, and responsive UI effects using these powerful tools.

 ![Project Demo](./public/demo.gif)